dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 We recommend using the [Azure SignalR Service](xref:signalr/scale#azure-signalr-service) for Blazor Server apps.
 The service allows for scaling up a Blazor Server app to a large number of concurrent SignalR connections.
 In addition, the SignalR service's global reach and high-performance data centers significantly aid in reducing latency due to geography.

 > [!IMPORTANT]
-> When [WebSockets](https://wikipedia.org/wiki/WebSocket) are disabled, Azure App Service simulates a real-time connection using HTTP long-polling.
-HTTP long-polling is noticeably slower than running with WebSockets enabled, which doesn't use polling to simulate a client-server connection.
+> When [WebSockets](https://wikipedia.org/wiki/WebSocket) are disabled, Azure App Service simulates a real-time connection using HTTP Long Polling.
+HTTP Long Polling is noticeably slower than running with WebSockets enabled, which doesn't use polling to simulate a client-server connection.
 >
 > We recommend using WebSockets for Blazor Server apps deployed to Azure App Service.
 The [Azure SignalR Service](xref:signalr/scale#azure-signalr-service) uses WebSockets by default.
 If the app doesn't use the Azure SignalR Service, see <xref:signalr/publish-to-azure-web-app#configure-the-app-in-azure-app-service>.
 >